Arrowh-0h/LUMOS/README.md

 > show a blue *"Windows protected your PC"* SmartScreen warning the first time you
 > run the installer.
 This is normal for apps that aren't code-signed (signing
 > certificates are expensive).
 Click **More info → Run anyway** to continue.
+> > **Antivirus false positives:** a small number of antivirus engines may flag the
+> installer with a *heuristic* / machine-learning warning (e.g. a `*.ml.score`
+> detection).
+This is a false positive caused by the things that also describe a
+> brand-new indie tool: the installer is **unsigned**, it's a **self-extracting
+> package** (Velopack), and it has **no download reputation yet**.
+It is not
+> malware.
+Because Lumos is fully open source, you can read every line of the code
+> here and **build the installer yourself** from source if you'd rather not trust
+> the prebuilt binary (see the developer section below).
+These flags also tend to
+> clear on their own as the file gains download reputation over time.

 **Requirements:** 64-bit Windows 10 or 11.